hasittelija/Slide/index.md

 ## ROI and bet win probability

-Since $$latex ROI = decimal odds * win probability -1$$ Now if we take derivative with respect to win probability: we get:
+Since $$latex ROI = decimal odds * win probability -1$$ Now if we take derivative with respect to win probability, we get:
 $$latex
 \Delta ROI = decimal odds
 $$